The Bankrate promise

 How to choose the best LLC business loan

-When evaluating options to find the best LLC business loan, here are some questions to ponder:
+When evaluating and comparing LLC business loans, here are some questions to ponder:

 - How much funding do you need?